The Best States for Nurse Practitioners: A Guide to NP Autonomy

 States with restricted practice authority place substantial limitations on NP autonomy.
 In other words, the NP must work under a supervising physician for their entire scope of practice.
 While the NP may have extensive autonomy in some clinical functions, they are not independent.

-The AANP defines a restricted practice authority as practice and licensure laws restricting the ability of NPs to engage in at least one element of NP practice.
+The AANP defines restricted practice authority as practice and licensure laws restricting the ability of NPs to engage in at least one element of NP practice.
 For example, state law may require career-long supervision, delegation, or team management by another health provider in order for the NP to provide patient care.

 Some people believe these restrictions hinder the ability of NPs to fully meet the healthcare needs of their communities.
 Efforts are ongoing, however, to expand NP scope of practice and remove barriers, recognizing the immense value NPs bring to the healthcare system.
 Some restricted states have recently passed legislation to loosen restrictions as the NP gains experience.